 Glaucoma Surgical Options

 If intraocular pressure cannot be adequately controlled with oral or topical medications, glaucoma surgery may be needed.
-These are all outpatient procedures most commonly performed under monitored anesthesia care using a local block or anesthesia.
+Our Long Island specialists offer the following outpatient procedures most commonly performed under monitored anesthesia care using a local block or anesthesia.

 Trabeculectomy is a surgical procedure used in the treatment of glaucoma to relieve intraocular pressure by removing part of the eye’s trabecular meshwork and adjacent structures.
 It is the most common glaucoma surgery performed and allows drainage of aqueous humor from within the eye to underneath the conjunctiva where it is absorbed by the adjacent structures.